habedi/PracticalMachineLearning/README.md

 * [Accord.NET](http://accord-framework.net): Accord.NET is a Machine Learning framework written in C#.
 Its API is available for .NET, and it also comes combined with some audio and image processing libraries entirely written in C#
 * [BitMAGIC Library](http://bitmagic.io/)
 * [Cassovary](http://twitter.com/cassovary)
-* [Dex](https://dexvis.net/): a friendly tool written in Java for aata analysis and data mining
+* [Dex](https://dexvis.net/): a friendly tool written in Java for data analysis and data mining
 * [Apache OpenNLP](https://opennlp.apache.org/)
 * [OpenNN](http://www.opennn.net): A C++ library to build complex neural network models
 * [MOA](https://moa.cms.waikato.ac.nz/): A tool for mining stream data by people who also created Weka